kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/synch_09.md

 Covers weeks 6, 7, 8.

-### Discuss Project 2: Tracking User Activity

-At the end of class, briefly talk about any outstanding issues with Project 2.

 ### Project 3 - Understanding User Behavior Project

 We will talk about project 3 at the end of class.
 Project 3 is based on weeks 9 through 13, but there isn't a lot for it in weeks 9 and 10, so you should focus on finishing up Project 2.